Rudesind/obsidian-publish-znybo/README.md

 ## Site Footer
 ---
-I opted to not use the out of box site footer that comes with **Obsidian Publish**.
-While you can overwrite / inject HTML into it using `publish.js`, this was challenging, and often had unexpected results.
+I opted not to use the stock **Obsidian Publish** footer.
+While you can overwrite it using `publish.js`, this was challenging, and often had unexpected results.
 Additionally, I ran into numerous issues where the HTML would render correctly in my browser but not on mobile.

-Instead, I opt to create the footer directly in my notes.
+Instead, I create the footer directly in my notes.

 ### Disable Stock Footer
-You can easily disable to the default "Powered by Obsidian Publish" footer by adding this small block of code to your `publish.css` file:
+You can disable stock "Powered by Obsidian Publish" footer by adding this block of code to your `publish.css` file:

 ```css
 .site-footer a {